cxm-cms/cxm-core/README.md

 # cxm-core
-Core of the CXM CMS using Laravel &amp; MoonShine
+Core of the CXM CMS using Laravel &amp; Filament